Mike-Dai/djangocoder/docs/api.rst

 .. note::

-    A newer API v3 is in early development stages.
+    A newer  title: "Swagger Petstore" API v3 is in early development stages.
     Some improvements coming in v3 are:

     * Search API